Federalist No. 81: Impact

 Federalist 81 also made mention as to how an ordinary citizen could sue their state.
 The first landmark case where such an event took place was Chisholm v.
 Georgia where Alexander Chisholm sued Georgia for holding back payments that were owed to him but Georgia refused claiming a state could only be sued if it consented, too.
-This was directly in opposition of the Eleventh Amendment which was outlined in Paper 81.
+The Supreme Court held that the State could be sued.
+This led to outrage and eventually the adoption of the Eleventh Amendment.
 Another major case Where Federalist 81 was put to the test was Hans v.
-Louisiana where Hans had tried to sue his home state on an issue that was not directly threatening his civil liberties, and the court then set precedent that the ability to sue a state would be defined by instances where a state has ignored a person's liberties as defined by their constitutional rights.
+Louisiana where Hans had tried to sue his home state on an issue that was not directly threatening his civil liberties.
+The Eleventh Amendment had left out if a state could be sued by a citizen of that same state.
+The court then set precedent that the ability to sue a state would be defined by instances where a state has ignored a person's liberties as defined by their constitutional rights.